 Dracula by Bram Stoker

 This will probably be my Halloween read of this year.
-I don’t think I have to say what the plot of the book is about, because everyone must have either heard of Dracula or seen one of the many adaptations.
+I don’t think I have to say what the plot of the book is about, because everyone must either have heard of Dracula or seen one of the many adaptations.
 Dracula is a recurrent character in many horror films, but I haven’t read the book yet.
 It’s more than time to change that.

 Have you read any of these books?
 Tell me in the comments!